Jorgemagic/NetStandard_And_NativeLibraries/README.md

-# C# NetStandard library template that required a C++ Native Library
+# C# NetStandard library template that requires a C++ Native Library
-This is a template that how to create a cross-platform C# NetStandard Library that required a C++ native library that another C# library can use as library reference or nuget reference with the same behavior.
+Cross-platform C# NetStandard Library template that requires a C++ native library.
+Another C# libraries can use it as library reference or nuget reference with the same behavior.

 ## Prerequisites